Filing For Divorce in Idaho

 - The person filing for the divorce must have been an Idaho resident for at least six weeks

 Idaho is a no-fault divorce state, though it also recognizes fault divorces, if one of the spouses wants to pursue that route.
 A no fault divorce means that you can file on the grounds of irreconcilable differences.
 This alleviates you from having to prove that your spouse did something that caused the breakdown of the marriage.
 However, if you want to pursue a fault divorce, Idaho recognizes the following as grounds for a fault divorce:

 - Addiction to alcohol

-Handling a Variety of Divorce Related Matters
+Handling a Variety of Divorce-Related Matters

-Our lawyer has more than 25 years of experience and extensive knowledge of Idaho’s divorce laws, as well as the specific laws and rules governing annulments and military divorce.
+Our family law attorney has more than 25 years of experience and extensive knowledge of Idaho’s divorce laws, as well as the specific laws and rules governing annulments and military divorce.
 We can help you work through the difficult process and legalities involved with dissolving a marriage.
 Let our team stand by your side throughout all stages of the divorce process, from filing to negotiation, mediation, and representing you in court.

 We handle many issues in contested and uncontested cases, including:

 If you are unable to resolve your differences and want to move forward with the divorce, we can guide you through the process and provide unparalleled legal representation.
 We always act in your best interests and provide aggressive, yet compassionate representation to help our clients through this difficult time.